stackitcloud/terraform-provider-stackit/docs/guides/workload_identity_federation.md

 Azure DevOps supports OIDC authentication using the public issuer "https://vstoken.azure.com" (for Azure DevOps Server you should check your issuer URL) and setting information like organization, project, and pipeline as part of the OIDC token claims.

-Using a hypothetical pipeline named `terraform-ado-oidc` inside the prohect 'https://myorg.azure.com/project-abc` as example and assuming that we want to execute terraform on the main branch, we will configure the service account "Federated identity Provider" with the following configuration:
+Using a hypothetical pipeline named `terraform-ado-oidc` inside the project 'https://myorg.azure.com/project-abc` as example and assuming that we want to execute terraform on the main branch, we will configure the service account "Federated identity Provider" with the following configuration:
 - **Provider Name**: AzureDevOps # This is just an example, you can choose any name you want
 - **Issuer URL**: https://vstoken.dev.azure.com/{ORGANIZATION_ID} # This is the public issuer for Azure DevOps OIDC tokens